oseelabs/lueur-avatar/README.md

 ---

-## Features
+## Key Features

-* **Generate SVG Avatars:** Outputs a complete SVG string you can use directly in HTML or as a data URI.
+- 🎨 **Generate SVG Avatars:** Outputs a complete SVG string you can use directly in HTML or as a data URI.
-* **Username-Based Initials:** Automatically extracts initials from a given username (e.g., "John Doe" becomes "JD").
+- 👤 **Username-Based Initials:** Automatically extracts initials from a given username (e.g., "John Doe" becomes "JD").
-* **Deterministic Colors:** Generates consistent, aesthetically pleasing background colors for each unique username.
+- 🎯 **Deterministic Colors:** Generates consistent, aesthetically pleasing background colors for each unique username.
-* **Automatic Text Contrast:** Ensures initials are always readable by choosing an appropriate black or white text color.
+- 🔄 **Automatic Text Contrast:** Ensures initials are always readable by choosing an appropriate black or white text color.
-* **Highly Customizable:**
+- ⚙️ **Highly Customizable:**

   * Set **width** and **height**.
   * Choose **square** or **circle** shapes.